 In addition to meeting the general admission requirements indicated in the Admission section of this calendar, applicants to this program must also satisfy the following specific course requirements (or equivalencies):

-• Grade 12 biology
+• Grade 12 Biology

 It is also recommended that students have working knowledge of word processing, spreadsheet and database software.